 First Peoples Europeans

 Why did they

 want to trade?

-What goods
+M/le of one only

-they get?
+What goods they get?

+lifey get:

 What new

 knowledge did

 they get?

 The French Fur Trade

 The most important players in the early fur trade were Indigenous peoples and the French.
 The French gave European goods to Indigenous people in exchange for beaver pelts.
 The fur trade was the most important industry in New France.
 With the money they made from furs, the French sent settlers to Canada.
 These were mainly traders and religious missionaries.
 Missionaries worked to convert Indigenous people to Christianity.